starreeze/geocap/readme.md

 Fork and open a pull request.
 Follow the instructions below or your PR will fail.

-1. Use `Pylance` (basic level) to lint your code.
-Refer to https://docs.pydantic.dev/latest/integrations/visual_studio_code/#configure-vs-code to configure with VSCode.
+1. Use `Pylance` (basic level) to lint your code while doing your work.
+Refer to https://docs.pydantic.dev/latest/integrations/visual_studio_code/#configure-vs-code to configure VSCode.
-2. Use `black` to format your code.
+2. Use `black` to format your code before opening a PR:

    ```shell
    pip install black